-I don’t mean to make light of all these troubles.
-In fact, Coleman subtly and movingly handles the yearning, unspoken relationship between Caleb and Harris.
+To his credit, even as all these troubles swirl about, Coleman does subtly and movingly handle the yearning, unspoken relationship between Caleb and Harris.
 While the term ‘sodomy’ certainly was known at the time, there’s no sense the two men have ever consummated anything.
 Michel Foucault has argued that even the entire idea of a ‘homosexual person’ (as opposed to a singular act) didn’t exist until the 1870s.

-So ‘Brokeback Mountain’-like, Caleb and Harris can’t articulate or explain what they feel (ironic, considering how much else they have to explain).
-They don’t even have a word for what might give their lives some meaning.
+So ‘Brokeback Mountain’-like, Caleb and Harris can’t articulate or explain what they feel, what might give their lives some meaning.
 And their attraction is complicated by Caleb’s wariness over Harris’ scheme to gouge the railroad.
 It means handing over the one thing – the family estate – he’s worked to preserve.
 So surrendering to his feelings could mean surrendering everything.
 As Caleb, Blake Blair does a fine job portraying a stolid, honorable man who doesn’t fully understand the forces pounding at him.
 Meanwhile, Sterling Gafford makes Harris a dashing but insecure figure, a womanizer who’s seemingly at loose ends in his life, who knows he’s something of an empty shell.

 Perhaps Coleman envisioned ‘Day Light’ as ‘Chekhov Out West’ (family trapped on an estate, characters wishing to flee to the Big City).
-And there’s certainly the interlocking frustrations and blocked lives as in ‘The Cherry Orchard’ or ‘Uncle Vanya.’
-If Coleman was indeed aiming for Chekhov, he rather cheekily includes Chekhov’s famous ‘rifle hanging on the wall.’
+There’s certainly the interlocking frustrations and blocked lives, and if Coleman were indeed aiming for Chekhov, he even rather cheekily includes the playwright’s famous ‘rifle hanging on the wall.’
 This being Texas, guns do get drawn.

 But Caleb’s and Harris’ emotional conflicts are the only ones that are internal.
 And the only ones that matter.
 Otherwise, Coleman seems to use characters to dash in with plot complications.
 Everyone Here Has A Crisis – which is why there’s lots of exposition.
-Worse, it’s the kind of exposition about things the other characters probably already know, which means they must have forgotten it and need it explained, like us slow wits in the audience.
+Worse, it’s the kind of exposition about things the other characters probably already know, even though it gets explained all over again for us slow wits in the audience.

-The low point in ‘Day Light’ comes with the appearance of the Saintly Black Woman – who saves a white character’s life, consoles and connects with the worried, pregnant Kate and never really complains about having to solve all these white people’s problems even as the entire Civil War hasn’t exactly been a great uplift for her, personally, thank you very much.
+The low point in ‘Day Light’ comes with the appearance of the Saintly Black Woman – who saves a white character’s life, consoles the worried, pregnant Kate and never really complains about having to solve all these white people’s problems even as the entire Civil War hasn’t exactly been a great boost for her, personally, thank you very much.
 Sky Williams is warm and appealing in the role, but that doesn’t make the role much more credible.

 ‘Day Light’ aims to locate issues of race and sexuality in the Old West and – no surprise, really – many of the characters’ reactions (both open-minded and closed-minded) would not be far out of place in our New West.
-The railroad may come, but Texans, it seems, stubbornly don’t change much.
-But Coleman’s aim here is actually what’s potentially intriguing and refreshing about the play.
-These people are having to face the modern world chugging inexorably toward them, like that new railroad carrying all that metaphoric weight with it.
+The railroad may come, but Texans, it seems, stubbornly don’t change.
+Yet Coleman’s aim here is actually what’s potentially intriguing and refreshing about the play.
+These people are having to face the modern world headed inexorably toward them – like that new railroad carrying all that metaphoric weight with it.

 What’s not intriguing is the ratcheting up of a lot of the surrounding melodrama (in the hope, apparently, of keeping us interested).
 ‘Day Light’ needs to shed more daylight on the individual characters and their personal torments – and not whether there’s enough time left for Aunt Minnie to make the stage coach.

-I suspect that many theatergoers may find the drama’s ending a little disappointing, a bit puzzling.
-It’s open-ended, more melancholy and lingering than truly sad or tragic.
-But I find the open questions in that ending more richly in keeping with the play’s central struggles than the Big Upheavals that happen in the second act: All of these problems about who’s leaving, what’s gonna happen with the railroad, what’s this new person up to, what’ll happen to the family – all of them more or less vanish, barely leaving a trace.
-This suggests how immaterial they were all along.
+I suspect many theatergoers may find the drama’s ending a little disappointing, a bit puzzling.
+It’s open-ended, more melancholy and lingering than truly tragic.
+But I find the questions in that ending more richly in keeping with the play’s central struggles than the Big Upheavals that happen in the second act: All of these problems about who’s leaving, what’s gonna happen with the railroad, what’ll happen to the family – all of them more or less vanish, barely leaving a trace in the snow.
+That’s how immaterial they were all along.

-It’s only Caleb’s deep puzzlement over himself and what he truly wants that abides.
-We don’t know if he’s at the end of his rope or if he represents something of the future.
+It’s only Caleb’s deep puzzlement over himself and what he wants that abides.
 It’s the one moment when Coleman’s play truly approaches the Chekhovian.
+We don’t know if Caleb is at the end of his rope or if he represents something of the future, the reckoning that’s truly coming to Texas.